sduprat/tuto_tests/README.md

 Are the test complete enought ?
 Complete the tests with
 - testing arguments of the called functions
+  - for that, good ex in https://blog.microjoe.org/2017/unit-tests-c-cmocka-coverage-cmake.html#id14 using `expect_string` and `check_expected`.
+See API documentation : https://api.cmocka.org/group__cmocka__param.html.
-- a more commplete criteria
+- a more complete criteria
   - functional coverage
   - statement coverage
   - decision coverage